Remove Osiris ransomware / virus - 2021 update

 Osiris virus is a ransomware that operates as a new version of the prevalent Locky ransomware.
 It seems that the authors of the virus have been especially interested in ancient mythology since they have been naming every ransomware version after a certain Norse god, for instance, Odin, Thor, or Aesir.[1]

-The first outbreak of the Osiris virus was observed on December 5, 2016.
+The first outbreak of the virus was observed on December 5, 2016.
 The new version of this ransomware appears to be significantly improved and bypasses the detection of many antivirus programs (currently, the detection ratio is 31/56).

 As a result, each file then gets .osiris file extension and loses the original file name because the ransomware replaces it with a set of symbols [8 symbols] – [4 symbols] – [4 symbols] – [8 random symbols] – [12 random symbols].
 The first 16 symbols represent the victim’s ID.
-If you can see such changes in your file names, make sure you run ReimageIntego to double-check your computer and, in case it detects this ransomware, remove Osiris ransomware from it.
+If you can see such changes in your file names, make sure you run FortectIntego to double-check your computer and, in case it detects this ransomware, remove the ransomware from it.

 Once the encryption procedure is finished, the virus adds a ransom note OSIRIS-9b28.html to every folder, including the desktop.
 The ransom note contains Wikipedia links to articles about RSA-2048 and AES-128 encryption ciphers to help the victim understand what the virus has done to the personal data.
-The note explains that the decryption is possible only with a special decryption key which is known only to authors of this virus.
-To buy it, the victim has to install a Tor browser and visit a unique payment website (each victim gets their own one).

-Finally, Osiris ransomware changes the desktop picture with the traditional Locky wallpaper (black background with a red text).
+Finally, the ransomware changes the desktop picture with the traditional Locky wallpaper (black background with a red text).
 Ransomware, just like the previous versions of Locky, suggests buying Locky Decryptor[2], which sells for 0.5-4 Bitcoins.
 BTC is a virtual currency that almost all ransomware virus demands.
 Paying in Bitcoins helps criminals stay anonymous.
 The victim is asked to buy Bitcoins online and then transfer them to provided Bitcoin wallet.

 All victims are advised to take care of the virus elimination as soon as it locks their files.
 The computer needs to be cleaned professionally because the latest versions of Locky are delivering additional malware to systems and also enrolling infected computers into botnets.
 Please do not try to remove Osiris ransomware manually, as you can do more harm than good to your PC.

-Why should you NEVER pay the ransom fee
+Why should you NEVER pay the ransom

 If your records have been compromised by the latest Locky ransomware variant, you might start thinking about whether to pay the ransom or not.
 We understand that personal files are extremely important and that no one wishes to lose them in half an hour or less.